symphonyoss/App-Integrations-Salesforce/README.md

 More information about MessageML V2 specification can be accessed [here](https://symphonyoss.atlassian.net/wiki/display/WGFOS/MessageML+V2+Draft+Proposal+-+For+Discussion)

-This is the messageML v2 that the Zapier integration generates after parsing, which defines the layout of the card and how the front end will render it within Symphony:
+This is the messageML v2 that the Salesforce integration generates after parsing, which defines the layout of the card and how the front end will render it within Symphony:

 ```xml
 <messageML>